jacobneiltaylor/cascade/README.md

 * Cross-platform: this library is designed to work across Windows, MacOSX and Linux.
 If it doesn't work on your platform, we want to hear about it!
 * Limited dependencies: This library only depends on C++11 and the STL.
 No boost or other 3rd party dependancies!
 * High-level interface: The library is completely object oriented, and the threadManager class (the main entry point to the libraries functionality) is coded as a singleton.
-No need to play hot potato with pointers (and debug the associated memory access violations)!
+No need to play hot potato with pointers (and debug the associated memory access violations).
 * Automatic resource management: Threads are spun up when new work is assigned and released when complete, so your application automatically uses only as much system resources as absolutely necessary.
 * Registerable mutexes: Mutexes can be created by registering them with the threadManager, which means they are then easily accessible in all workers, automatically.
+* Reservable thread hosts: Should you want to manually control one or more threads, you can "reserve" a thread host.
+This allows you to have 1 or 2 threads running special service tasks, with all remainaing threads operating in automatic mode as per normal.

 Future Features
 ---------------

-Currently, we are working on making the build process straightforward.
-We are in the process of writing makefiles and ensuring the library builds smoothly across all supported platforms (Windows, Mac OSX, Linux).
-See the "Compiling" section for more details on building the library now.
-Once this process is complete, focus will shift back to feature development.

-In the future, we hope to add advanced features including reserved threads, persistent (service) threads, integrated message passing, automatic mutex release on thread completion and more.
+In the future, we hope to add advanced features including persistent (service) threads, integrated message passing, automatic mutex release on thread completion and more.

 Compiling
 ---------